The department supports the university’s mission by empowering students to:

-The primary mission of the Department of Mathematical Sciences is to provide effective instruction to SUNY Fredonia students.
-In so doing the department is guided by curricular and pedagogical recommendations made by relevant professional societies, particularly the Mathematical Association of America1 and the National Council of Teachers of Mathematics.
+The primary goal of the Department of Mathematical Sciences is to provide effective instruction to Fredonia students.
+In so doing the department is guided by curricular and pedagogical recommendations made by relevant professional societies, particularly the Mathematical Association of America and the National Council of Teachers of Mathematics.

 In addition, courses taken primarily to satisfy general education requirements are designed to